SimplyProgrammer/Java-SerialX/CONTRIBUTING.md

 - Introduce as few boundaries as possible, try making things as universal as possible (do not use final or private if possible).
 - Try for your code to not stick out stylistically ;)
 - Every added feature must have an outreaching purpose, must be tested, and perform reasonably.
-  - Make sure to NOT alter any of the tests unless your use case explicitly requires it, in that case make sure to document it!
+  - Make sure to NOT alter any of the tests unless your use case explicitly requires it, in that case, make sure to document it!
 - Every added class and method must be documented (/** doc */) and contain @author and @version.
 Method does not need to have @author, especially @author of the class is the same.
 - Note: Version does not have to be incremented in any way, adding _SNAPSHOT at the end should be sufficient.